Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

-Let us outline the approach to the strong numerical simulation of stochastic differential systems driven by L\'{e}vy processes.
+Let us outline our approach to the strong numerical simulation of L\'evy-driven stochastic differential systems via steps (1)---(4) below.
 As we do so we will present the new results we prove in this paper and put them into context.
 We will also describe the algebraic approach we employ to prove the results and its usefulness.